 - On a Wayne Gretzky trading card, add the Wayne Gretzky athlete Subject and the team he played for (the Edmonton Oilers), but not the NHL Subject.

-- There is no need to add every single character that is in a comic book or film (but main characters may be added).
+- There is no need to add every single character featured in a comic book or film (but main characters may be added).

 - We also decided against generic Subjects like Farming, Military, or Transportation as they would end up with millions of entries.